StefanDan8/Procedural-Terrain-Generation/README.md

 The project being 'Procedural Terrain Generation with Perlin Noise' described in https://gitlab.lrz.de/tum-i05/public/advprog-project-ideas/-/blob/master/procedural-terrain-generation/perlin-noise-procedural-terrain-generation.md?ref_type=heads

-## Note for reviewers of Sprint 2
+## Note on external packages

-In this sprint we have added a graphical user interface (GUI) and rendering with OpenGL.
+In **Sprint 2** we added a graphical user interface (GUI) and rendering with OpenGL.
 Therefore, the project uses a handful of external libraries, which we have taken from the internet, without modifying any of them.
 These libraries are located in the `graphicsExternal` folder.
 They are

 - `glad` https://glad.dav1d.de/
 - `glfw-3.4` https://www.glfw.org/
 - `glm` https://www.opengl.org/sdk/libs/GLM/
 - `imgui` https://github.com/ocornut/imgui

-To these libraries, we add `lodepng`, https://lodev.org/lodepng/, located in `include/lodepng`, which we have been using since Sprint 1.
+To these libraries, we add `lodepng`, https://lodev.org/lodepng/, located in `include/lodepng`, which we have been using since **Sprint 1**.
 Additionally, we use `nlohmann::json`, found at https://github.com/nlohmann/json, and located in `include/json`.
-This has only been used in Sprint 3 for the saving and loading of settings using JSON files.
+This has only been used in **Sprint 3** for the saving and loading of settings using JSON files.

 We express our gratitude to the authors of these libraries for creating, maintaining and making them available to the public.

 All other files in this project are our own, with the mention that the architecture of the rendering engine follows the great OpenGL tutorial of Victor Gordan https://github.com/VictorGordan/opengl-tutorials (classes `EBO`, `VAO`, `VBO` are very close to the original, while classes `Camera` and `ShaderClass` have been substantially adjusted to fit our needs).

-## Clone Sprint 2
+## Clone Sprint 3

 ```
 git clone https://gitlab.lrz.de/advprog2024/group-44.git
 cd group-44
-git checkout sprint2
+git checkout sprint3
 ```

 ## Build